-Generally, information reporting will apply to payments of distributions on common shares, and backup withholding at a rate of 31% may apply, unless the payee certifies that it is not a U.S. person or otherwise establishes an exemption.
+Generally, information reporting will apply to payments of distributions on common shares, and backup withholding at a rate of 30% (currently scheduled to be reduced to 28% by 2006) may apply, unless the payee certifies that it is not a U.S. person or otherwise establishes an exemption.